TsekNet/PowerShell/Profile/README.md

 .\install.ps1
 ```

-3. Restart PowerShell (or run ```powershell & $profile.CurrentUserAllHosts```)
+3. Run `& $profile.CurrentUserAllHosts`

-*NOTE* When running this for the first time, the startup will be slower, as it is installing all the required modules.
+*NOTE* When running this for the first time, the startup may take a few seconds to install all the required modules.

 ### Imported Modules